zzh2027/zzh2027.github.io/Fuzz pictures through SVD/README.md

-#A very useless function to fuzz pictures
+## A very useless function to fuzz pictures

-you can try this
+you can try this to select a partial of pictures to reconstruct a fuzzed one.

+star me if this is really useless